 - Playing the fish on barbless hooks.

-I did an experiment during a recent guiding season where I allowed beginning anglers to use my European nymphing rods.
-To my delight, everybody picked up the technique and all had success catching fish much sooner than during previous seasons where guests were taught the slack line bobber methods still popular in the American west.
+I experimented during a recent guiding season where I allowed beginning anglers to use my European nymphing rods.
+To my delight, everybody picked up the technique, and all had success catching fish much sooner than during previous seasons where guests used the slack line bobber methods still prevalent in the American West.
 In fact, I shaved off nearly an hour of frustration for both guide and guest enabling my guests to make fishable presentations much sooner in the day.
-The only limiting factor that I had noticed in all instances, was the clients were not reacting fast enough to effectively set the hook when a fish had taken their fly, which is especially true while using slackline methods.
+The only limiting factor that I had noticed in all instances was the clients were not reacting fast enough to efficiently set the hook when a fish had taken the fly, which is especially true while using slackline methods.
 A tight line usually caused the fish to hook themselves.
-On good presentations where the angler was able to maintain proper line control, the take of a fish was immediately transmitted because of the feel of the take.
-This type of action usually resulted in whoops and hollars by everyone experiencing nymph fishing at its best.
+On good presentations where the angler was able to maintain proper line control setting the hook was easy.
+This type of action usually resulted in whoops and hollers by everyone experiencing nymph fishing at its best.

-When using a French leader in a long range situation, a sighter that is kept above the water surface should give you visual feedback to the approximate location of the nymph and indicate if you are in proper control of the drift.
-Optimally, the sighter should be kept in a downstream position relative to the fly, pointing slightly upstream during the first half of the drift.
-As the fly drifts by your position, you will be lifting as much of the line and leader off the water as necessary to maintain direct contact with the nymph, at this point the sighter should be mostly in a vertical position just above or in partially within the water surface.
+When using a French leader in a long-range situation, a sighter maintained above the water surface should give you visual feedback to the approximate location of the nymph and indicate if you are in proper control of the drift.
+Optimally, the sighter should be kept in a downstream position relative to the fly, pointing slightly upstream during the first half of the presentation.
+As the fly drifts by you, begin lifting as much of the line and leader off the water as necessary to maintain direct contact with the nymph, at this point the sighter should be mostly in a vertical position just above or in part within the water surface.